 The Darn Walk

-One of the loveliest things to do in Stirling is walk and wander.
+One of the loveliest things to do near Stirling is walk and wander.
 Stretching from Bridge of Allan to the nearby town of Dunblane is the Darn Walk.
 This wooded path is said to have been around since Roman times.
 The walk is just over 4km in length, and takes about an hour or so to complete.
 Nathan and I took much longer to do this walk, as we had to stop and snap photos every few minutes.
 The path winds around gently bubbling streams, austere stone walls, and amidst tall trees.
 But the gem of the Darn Walk may be the cave found halfway along the route.
 This cave is easy to notice, and is allegedly the spot where Robert Louis Stevenson played as a child during the summers of his youth.
 Many suspect the cave is part of Stevenson’s inspiration for the novel Treasure Island.

 Do you want a slightly challenging but rewarding hike?
 Dumyat is the highest peak in the area, and a popular hiking spot for many.
 Nathan & I hiked it in 2013 on Easter Sunday, and it was quite busy with families, couples, and hikers of all ages.
 It takes approximately 2 hours to complete this hike, starting down behind the university.

 Just next to Stirling is the quaint town of Bridge of Allan.
 This is where I lived during my time at the uni.
 This sleepy and sweet town is certainly not packed with action, but it is a great choice for a bite to eat, a stop at a pub, or a day of window-shopping.
 Bridge of Allan is also a nice area for walking around the very Scottish looking neighborhoods.
 Did I mention Stirling is a great area for walking??